 The second Project ECHO meeting, which reviewed the primary caregiver's role in HIV treatment, was held on February 1, 2017, and subsequent meetings will be held on March 1, April 5, May 3 and June 7.
 The CEI HIV ECHO program will continue to evolve as the group develops a rapport and as more people sign up.

 "Our funder [New York State Department of Health AIDS Institute Clinical Education Initiative] is very supportive of CEI HIV ECHO and will most likely want us to continue with this indefinitely," said Wilder.
 "In a year or so, we may consider starting a hepatitis C ECHO for the state of New York, which will probably be very popular since we can now cure hepatitis C," she said.

-Are you New York medical providers interested in participating in CEI HIV ECHO?
+Are you a New York medical provider interested in participating in CEI HIV ECHO?

 Contact Robert Walsh at Robert.Walsh@mountsinai.org for more information.

 Sony Salzman is a freelance journalist reporting on health care and medicine, who has won awards in both narrative writing and radio journalism.
 Follow Salzman on Twitter: @sonysalz.